 Convening Models

-My guide on the canoe expedition, Craig Neal, co-author of The Art of Convening developed the convening wheel, a model for authentic engagement in conversations and meetings.
+My guide on the canoe expedition, Craig Neal, co-author of The Art of Convening, developed the convening wheel, a model for authentic engagement in conversations and meetings.
 Another valuable resource for shaping our futures through conversations that matter is The World Café process introduced by Juanita Brown and David Isaacs.
 The steps of these processes can help us with convening these essential conversations.

 Second Half of Life: Isolation and Loneliness

-Key steps for consciously convening conversations that matter
+Critical steps for consciously convening conversations that matter

 Here are five steps that may serve as a guide for consciously convening conversations that matter.